Order of Protection in New York

 What is an Order of Protection?

-- An Order of Protection is a court order that tells one person what he/she cannot do to another person, or what contact is allowed.
+- An Order of Protection is a court order that tells one person what they cannot do to another person, or what contact is allowed.

 - Sometimes an Order of Protection is also called a restraining order.